darmaWangsa/pomodoro-timer/README.md

 - Start, pause, and reset the timer
 - Automatically switches between work and break sessions
 - Enter and display a task name
+- Motivational quotes that change with each reset
 - Responsive and clean UI styled with Tailwind CSS

 ---